Annie201/harus_tidy/README.md

 * mean-freq(act, sub) : Group Mean frequency by each activity type and subject ID
 * mean-time(act, sub) : Group Mean time by each activity type and subject ID
 * Body : Body motion information
+* Gravity : Gravity information
 * Gyro : Angular information
 * Acc : Acceleration
 * Mag : Magnitude
 * Jerk : Deviation of acceleration with time
 * X,Y,Z : Axis in 3-Dimensions
 * mean : Mean
 * sd : Standard deviation

+For example, 'mean-time-by(act,sub)-GravityAcc-mean()-Y' means mean time by each activity type and subject ID calculated by using Gravity Acceleration mean of Y axis' and this description is equivalent.